herron11/514-group-project/README.md

 ### Usage

-After running the program, you will see a menu with the following options:
+After running the program, you will see a menu with the following options.
+Enter the number in the menu corresponding to the option you want to choose.

 - Create a New Process: Forks a new child process and tracks its PID.